 You can configure your common settings by editing the common.cfg file.
-This file contains a list of configuration parameters that are common to multiple Progress products.
+This file contains a list of configuration parameters that are common to multiple Micro Focus CORBA products.
 The configuration parameters in this file are declared within the scope Common{...}, for example:

 '''

 // In file common.cfg

 Common {

 The port number for the Orbix daemon.

-IT_DAEMON_PORT = "1570";
+IT DAEMON PORT = "1570";

 The starting port number for daemon-run servers

 IT DAEMON SERVER BASE = "1570";

 The full path name of the Implementation

 Repository directory.

 IT IMP REP PATH = cfg dir + "Repositories\ImpRep";

 The full path name of the Interface Repository

 directory.

-IT_INT_REP_PATH = cfg_dir + "Repositories\IFR";
+IT INT REP PATH = cfg dir + "Repositories\IFR";

 The local DNS domain name.

-IT_LOCAL_DOMAIN = "";
+IT LOCAL DOMAIN = "";

 The full path name to the JRE binary

 executable that installs with Orbix.

-IT_JAVA_INTERPRETER="C:\progress\bin\jre.exe";
+IT JAVA INTERPRETER="C:\JDK\bin\java.exe";

 The default classpath used when Java servers

 are automatically launched by the daemon.

 IT DEFAULT CLASSPATH = cfg dir +

-";C:\progress\bin\bongo.zip;C:\progress\bin\marimba.zip;

-C:\progress\bin\NSclasses.zip;C:\progress\bin\utils.zip;

-C:\progress\bin\rt.jar;C:\progress\bin\orbixweb.jar;

-C:\progress\Tools\NamingServiceGUI\NSGUI.jar";
+"C:\JDK\jre\lib\rt.jar;C:\microfocus\lib\orbixweb.jar";

 };

 '''